Use the Style Inspector

 1. On the Home tab, in the Styles group, click the dialog box launcher:

 2. In the Styles pane, click the Style Inspector button:

-In the Style Inspector you can click next buttons:
+In the Style Inspector pane, you can click next buttons:

 - Reset to Normal Paragraph Style - Click this button to replace the paragraph's current style with the Normal style.
 (If the paragraph already uses Normal style, clicking this button has no effect.)

 - Clear Paragraph Formatting - Click this button to remove any direct formatting that has been applied to the paragraph (to restore the paragraph to the formatting contained in its style).
 For example, if someone has changed the line spacing or tabs directly (rather than in style), clicking this button restores them to the style's settings.

 - Clear Character Style - Click this button to restore the Default Paragraph Font for the style.
 Removing any (or all) character styles like this is often useful.